New Student Orientation

 (c) Future academic work.

 Theses and creative projects are distinguished on the basis of career plans of students.
+A thesis leads to a Master of Science (M.S.) degree while a creative project leads to a Master of Education (M.Ed.) degree.
 Those considering future academic work, especially a Ph.D., are advised to conduct a thesis to gain research experience.
 Those planning on a career as an educator with no likelihood of future academic work are advised to conduct a creative project.

 Question: What is the length of a finished thesis or project?